SlimeKnights/slimeknights.github.io/docs/json/predicates.md

     * {% include field.html name="type" type="resource location" %} Always `mantle:attacker`.
     * {% include field.html name="entity_type" type="resource location" %} An [entity predicate](#entity-predicate) serializer ID matching the attacker.
     * *All relevant fields from the entity predicate serializer*.
-    * {% include field.html name="which" type="resource location" version="upcoming 1.20.1" %} Selects which entity to check.
+    * {% include field.html name="which" type="resource location" version="since 1.20" %} Selects which entity to check.
 Options:
          * `causing`: Checks the entity who initiated the action, typically a player or mob.
          * `direct`: Checks the entity that directly inflicted the damage.
 If not a player, will be a mob
 </div>